 Personal relationships bring you joy, intimacy and support, but they can also cause stress.
 Learn how to cope with relationship difficulties and gain conflict resolution skills by participating in Palos’ family therapy program.

-Addictions & Substance Abuse
+Addictions & Substance Use Disorders

 If you use illegal drugs or prescription drugs for non-medical reasons, consume alcohol or engage in another activity that leads to a negative impact on your relationships and responsibilities, you may be at risk of developing a substance use disorder or addiction.